CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/install-application-and-loadbalancer-servers.md

 ## Run Installation Script

-1. Install HA Services and the required infrastructure by running the following command (`Tee-Object` will write output to both the PowerShell console and a log file, the `FilePath` value can be changed if required):
+1. Install Application Services and the required infrastructure by running the following command (`Tee-Object` will write output to both the PowerShell console and a log file, the `FilePath` value can be changed if required):

     ```powershell
     .\Cortex.Innovation.Install.ps1 | Tee-Object -FilePath "cortex-ha-install-log.txt"